dandjo/pyaltherma_cli/README.md

 ## Usage

-The package provides a bash script that can be used to run the CLI.
-Otherwise, you can run the CLI directly from the Python interpreter.
+The module provides a bash script that can be used to run the CLI.
+It uses the virtual env as crated in the installation section.
+Otherwise, you can run the CLI directly from the Python interpreter in an environment of your choice.
 You can get and set defined items from the API via "get" and "set" arguments.
-You can mix them as you like.
+Mix them as you like.
 The output is a JSON object.

 ```bash
 python3 -m pyaltherma_cli -get <item> -set <item> <value>